0nofreiFlav1us/AnimalAdoption/README.md

-# AnimalAdoption
-Simple Java desktop app for pet adoption, built with JavaFX and MySQL.
-Users can create accounts, request adoptions (PDF generated), and admins can manage pet listings.
-Great for practicing Java basics and database integration.
+This is a small desktop app I built for my Java class using Java, JavaFX, and MySQL.
+Users can create accounts and send adoption requests for pets, which automatically generates a PDF with their info.
+Admins can manage the pet listings (add/edit/delete).
+A very simple project to practice Java basics, interfaces, and working with a database.